williamcfrancis/Policy-Iteration-for-2D-robot-agent/README.md

 # Policy Iteration Algorithm for Optimal Robot Navigation
 ## Overview
 Policy Iteration is a powerful algorithm for finding the optimal policy for a given set of states and actions.
-In this project, we applied policy iteration to solve a complex navigation problem for a 2D robot.
+In this project, I applied policy iteration to solve a complex navigation problem for a 2D robot.

 ### Policy Iteration Algorithm